SECTION 1. The General Laws are hereby amended by inserting after chapter 175M the following chapter:-

 The Board shall immediately begin the process of hiring an Executive Director of the Trust, review enabling legislation, educating itself regarding general purposes, economics, and authority of the Trust.
 The Board shall develop a budget for the first year of transition and initiate the process of obtaining federal waivers and agreements concerning payments from Medicare, Medicaid, and other public programs.
 The Board shall also set a general timeframe for establishing the Trust with a launch date no less than one year and no more than 18 months after the first meeting of the Board.

-In the first phase of transition, the Executive Director shall begin hiring staff, establishing the administrative and information technology infrastructure for the Trust, and negotiating reimbursement lists for health care services, pharmaceuticals, and medical equipment.
+In the first phase of transition, the Executive Director shall begin hiring staff, establishing the administrative and information technology infrastructure for the Trust, and negotiating reimbursement rates for health care services, pharmaceuticals, and medical equipment.
 Health care practitioners shall develop plans for transitioning to the Trust.

 Funding for the establishment of the Trust during the transition period shall be provided by the Legislature, supplemented by the reserve funds of private insurers.